Doctor Answers: Prostatitis vs BPH: What’s the Difference?

 Increased urinary frequency and urgency

-Another similarity in prostatitis is that patients have an urgency to urinate and increased frequency.
-These symptoms are due to an inflammation of the prostate gland.
-Since the gland is continuous with the bladder, it irritates this organ.
+Another similarity with BPH is that patients experience urgency to urinate and increased frequency.
+These symptoms are due to inflammation of the prostate gland.
+Since the gland is continuous with the bladder, the inflammation irritates this organ.

 Fever and chills

-This is where prostatitis starts to be different from BPH.
+This is where prostatitis begins to differ significantly from BPH.
 Instead of solely having urinary symptoms, patients may also experience fever.
-High-temperature levels are indicative of infection and common in acute bacterial prostatitis.
+High temperature levels are indicative of infection and common in acute bacterial prostatitis.

 Muscle and joint pain

-It is a part of their inflammatory process.
-That’s why patients with prostatitis may experience joint pain and muscle pain.
+As part of the inflammatory process, patients with prostatitis may experience joint pain and muscle pain, which aren’t typically seen with BPH.

 Prostatic pain, pelvis, or low back pain

 In prostatitis, patients will have swelling and tenderness of the prostate gland.
 Doctors need to evaluate how a digital examination triggers pain.
 In some cases, patients complain of dull pain in the pelvic area.
-In other cases, it is moderate back pain associated with prostatitis.
+In others, it’s moderate back pain associated with the prostatitis.

 Urethral discharge